ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-upstream-emissions.md

 ### Agreed scope

-GWF does not own any of it's own servers or storage hardware.
-We agreed to take this category out of scope.
+GWF does not own any of it's own servers or storage hardware, <span style="color: coral;">~~We agreed to take this category out of scope.~~</span> so, there are no carbon emissions to report in this category.

 [To the top](#top)